10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Celtic Symbolism

-The robins did not appear in the Celtic pantheon of spirit animals, instead they have the wrens who are symbolic because they stood for life and activity — something that the robins also herald when they come.
-Like the robins, the wrens are joyful and oriented to making progress.
+The Robins did not appear in the Celtic pantheon of spirit animals, instead the Celts have the wrens which are symbolic because they stood for life and activity — something that the Robins also herald when they come.
+Like the Robins, the wrens are joyful and oriented to making progress.

 VII